Even if your A/B tests are well planned and strategized, when run, they can often lead to non-significant results and erroneous interpretations.

-Testing too many variants is not a particularly good idea.
+In most cases, testing too many variants at once is not a good idea.

 So if you have one variant, the probability of error is 5%, but the cumulative alpha error rises when a number of groups is compared to one other group.